rayed/rayed.com/content/posts/2018/03/golang-setup.md

 date: 2018-03-20T13:36:00+03:00
 ---

-Here I'll write about setting up a GO language envirounment in MacOS and CentOS.
+Here I'll write about setting up a GO language environment in MacOS and CentOS.

 <!--more-->